-On Sunday October 8th we launched ‘Project Daybreak,’ which is an in-house initiative aiming to see All Saints Church break even within the next 6 months.
+In 2017 we launched ‘Project Daybreak,’ which is an in-house initiative aiming to see All Saints Church break even by the end of 2018.

 Please take the time to prayerfully review your regular financial support for our church and its work.